 The Canton of Ticino is stunningly beautiful, with a mild climate and sub-tropical plants.
 The Ticino is a great place for a walking, biking, or driving tour.

-The Best of Ticino
+The Best of the Ticino

 For walking, try the region north of Biasca, where the trail called Sentiero Basso will take you on the west bank of the river from Biasca to Acquarossa (just south of Torre on the map) in around 4 hours time.
 Taking the road over the pass from Olivone is said to be the most scenic way out of the Ticino.

 The folks at the Lugano Tourist Office have put together 5 great mountain biking itineraries.
 Bikers will also want to visit Biking in Switzerland.
 A great print reference for cycling in the Ticino is Ticino Bike, featuring detailed maps of cycling itineraries in the Ticino.
 Ask for it at a tourist office; it's published by Fondazione La Svizzera in Bici.

 Locarno is the principle Swiss resort on Lago Maggiore.
-The cobbled streets of the old town are full of day trippers on weekends, but quieter during the week.
+The cobbled streets of the old town are full of day trippers on weekends but quieter during the week.
 The Locarno tourist office is in the Casino complex on Via Largo Zorzi, 100m southwest of the train station.
 You can get PDF maps and brochures from the Locarno tourist office web site as well.
 If you are in the area in spring, Locarno hosts a Camellia Festival in March.

 Lugano is probably the most bustling of Swiss lakeside resorts.
 You can get to Lugano from Milan's Malpensa airport via the Bus Express.
 Lugano's tourist office is in the Palazzo Civico on Riva Albertolli, directly opposite the main landing stage.

 Near Lugano is Ascona, which hosts the JazzAscona festival in late June.